Thank you for subscribing

 Guide to lithium-ion battery fires and how to stay safe

-Here’s what you need to know about lithium-ion batteries and the risk of lithium-ion battery fires in your own home.
+Here’s what you need to know about lithium-ion batteries, and how to minimise the risk of a lithium-ion battery fire occuring in your own home.

-Lithium-ion batteries come in various shapes and sizes.
+Lithium-ion batteries are found in many common products like laptops and phones.
 Image: Getty

 Lithium-ion battery fires: how to stay safe